Speakers Bureau

 Miriam holds a MFA in Acting with an emphasis in voice work from CUNY Brooklyn College, and undergraduate degrees in Philosophy, Theatre, and English.
 She teaches Acting at California State University, East Bay and Sacramento State University, and served as a KCACTF respondent since 2014.

-Speaking Shakespeare: A Physical Introduction to Vocalization, Scansion & Text Analysis with Miriam Ani, MFA
+Speaking Shakespeare: A Physical Introduction to Vocalization, Scansion & Text Analysis

 At first, Shakespeare’s wordsmithery can feel like an obstacle; almost a foreign language.
 Contemporary playscripts toy with silence.
 Subtext looms large; lines are often more about what is left unsaid.
 But Shakespeare’s poetic language is more than just a literary technique.
 Hamlet instructs his players to “suit the action to the word, the word to the action,” suggesting a realm of active, spoken, physical experience, where words are the very “means by which.”
 Learn the basics of vocalization, scansion, and text analysis to illuminate how Shakespeare’s text can actually serve as a beckoning roadmap for the actor; in which sound and sense, meaning and language, are entirely inseparable.